123noob1/python-challenge/README.md

     4) Get average change by dividing the sum() of differences to the total number of months minus one.
     5) Greatest increase and decrease are calculated by using a defined def function <code>get_greatest_value(iterable,is_increase = True)</code>.
     6) Final output is stored in a msg_output variable for printing and writing.
-- Refer to the <b>References</b> section for sources that was used to help in solving this challenge.
+- Refer to the <b>References</b> section for sources that were used to help in solving this challenge.

 # PyPoll Challenge
 - Please see <code>analysis.txt</code> under the analysis folder for the output from the <code>main.py</code>.
-- <u>Approach methods to the problem:</u>
+- <b>Approach methods to the problem:</b>
     1) Create a master list using zip for analysis for below list:
         - Extract ballot_ids, counties, and candidates into their own list.
     2) Create a dictionary for a complete list of unique candidates and counties they were in with the ballot counts.